 The cost of Elder care is completely transparent, to avoid unpleasant shocks when budgeting for long-term care.
 We don’t add extra charges or surprise our clients with hidden costs.
-Elder care is charged at a flat rate of just £795 per week, which represents a saving of around 30% over the cost of a single place in residential care.
+Elder care charges start at just £895 per week, which represents a saving of around 30% over the cost of a single place in residential care.
 The only time we’ll ask for additional fees is if there’s more than one person in need of care, or it is required of the carer to bring their own car.

 Elder care may be cheaper than a care home, but that doesn’t mean that the caregivers who work with us lose out - in recognition of the work that they do, we always ensure that they earn above industry standard rates.